iryandae/VEITA/README.md

 > notes:
 > - assign port to `0` if you want to use the `--scarmble-ports`.
 > - start the reciever before generating shares

+## License
+This project was developed for academic purposes in cryptography courses.
+Use responsibly.